Entanglement and the three-dimensionality of the Bloch ball: Axiomatization of the family of theories

 In what follows we reparametrize the state space to obtain the Bloch ball.
 Let $M:\mathbb{R}^K \to \mathbb{R}^K$ be the linear map which takes the ellipsoid $\s^1$ to the unit ball $\{\hat \bfa : |\bfa|\leq 1\}$, where we use the hat notation~(\ref{hat rep}).
 This defines a new representation for the states, measurements and transformations of a binary system as

 which is the Bloch vector representation described in Section~\ref{noint}.
 Note that in this representation, states are no longer lists of probabilities, and all reversible transformations become orthogonal matrices which preserve the normalization.
 This change of representation can be applied to the state space of the bipartite system as $\omega_{AB} \to (M \otimes M) \omega_{AB}$.
 This gives the Bloch vector representation used in Section~\ref{noint}.
 Hence, the above axioms single out the family of theories defined in Section~\ref{bQT}.
+For a more detailed account, see~\cite{DQT}.